liqotech/liqo/docs/installation/install.md

 **Installation**

-Liqo can be installed on a zonal GKE cluster through:
+Liqo can be installed on a zonal GKE cluster with the following command:

 ```bash
 liqoctl install gke --project-id ${GKE_PROJECT_ID} \